Closeness In The Age Of Coronavirus

 Advertisement

-But by the time we landed in my mother’s hometown — wearing the duck-billed N95 surgical masks that my sister, a medical student, had gotten us —the decision had been made for us.
-We couldn’t go any farther.
-My uncle met us at the airport (no hugs this time, but he was never a big hugger, anyway) and explained that the government had been cordoning off neighbourhoods, shutting down public transportation, and access to public spaces and private businesses.
+By the time we landed in my mother’s hometown — wearing the duck-billed N95 surgical masks that my sister, a medical student, had gotten us —the decision had been made for us.
+We couldn’t go any further.
+My uncle met us at the airport (no hugs this time, but he was never a big hugger, anyway) and explained that the government had been cordoning off neighbourhoods, shutting down public transportation and access to public spaces and private businesses.
 The hospital where my grandpa was being treated was on lockdown, as were the apartment complexes that housed my father’s side of the family.
 Non-residents couldn’t enter, for everyone’s safety.

 Advertisement

 Things are slowly changing for the younger generation.
-My cousin, a single mom, had moved back in with my aunt and uncle, and everyone was helping her raise Jiajia — a precocious three-year-old who orated rather than babbled, and loved instructions, dogs, and Fruit-by-the-Foot.
+My cousin, a single mum, had moved back in with my aunt and uncle, and everyone was helping her raise Jiajia — a precocious 3-year-old who orated rather than babbled, and loved instructions, dogs and gummy sweets.
 My cousin sometimes hugs Jiajia — not the fully enveloping bear hugs that come so naturally to American parents, but they’re hugs nonetheless.
 Most of the time, Jiajia doesn’t even hug back, but you can tell it delights her.

 Advertisement

 The hugging is a point of contention with her grandparents.
-“It’ll spoil her,” my aunt complains to my mother.
-Affection, she wants us to know, gives children the idea that other people will tolerate selfish behaviour (“I just want it, you can’t tell me no!”
+"It’ll spoil her," my aunt complains to my mother.
+Affection, she wants us to know, gives children the idea that other people will tolerate selfish behaviour ("I just want it, you can’t tell me no!"
 Jiajia loves to yell).
 They believe children should learn that they’re part of a family, not the centre of one.
-A three-year-old might not be able to cook dinner, chauffeur the grandparents, or bring home an income, but she can eat everything on her plate, clean up after herself, and not bother mom when she’s resting.
+A 3-year-old might not be able to cook dinner, chauffeur the grandparents or bring home an income but she can eat everything on her plate, clean up after herself and not bother mom when she’s resting.

 I can see how action-based love can seem cold, to have to work so hard for something that should be given freely.
 But the way my Chinese family sees it, Western pronouncements of love — physical closeness, inquiring about feelings, listening — can seem superficial, even performative.